p1gyy/hyprland-dots/README.md

 ### Installation:
-**NOTES:**
-* SDDM does not support symlinks for themes, you have to manually copy the theme to the correct directory
-* If there already is a .conf file in /etc/sddm.conf.d, delete it before copying sddm.conf.
-* This installation guide is made to work with arch, but should also work in other distros with some modification
+<p>This installation guide is made to work with arch, but should also work in other distros with modification to the pacman commands</p>

 ```bash
 sudo pacman -S hyprland hyprlock hyprpaper kitty waybar wofi sddm stow polkit-gnome ttf-terminess-nerd adw-gtk-theme